Are you interested in growing tomatoes? Getting year after year consistent results?

-I am and I would like to share with you my method of Deep water Culture (DWC) for tomatoes.
+I am and I would like to share with you my method of DWC for tomatoes.

 This system may not be the best but it does give repeatable and reliable results.

-This method started in about 2006 with me, I had heard of hydroponics but always shied away thinking it was very hard.
+This method started about 10 years ago with me, I had heard of hydroponics but always shied away thinking it was very hard.
 You had to be a chemist or scientist to know what you were doing.
 The equipment you needed was expensive.
 The systems you used were difficult to use.

 After taking the plunge years ago I can tell you that I have had excellent results when others had had lousy returns.